 “Peter Edwards knows how the real bad guys eat, sleep and breathe, and on the page brings them to life – even the dead ones – better than any other true crime writer.”—Linwood Barclay, international bestselling author

 “Canadian gangsta shit.
 That stuff is hard.” – Snoop Dogg, television critic and rapper

-Peter Edwards is the author of eighteen books, the organized crime beat reporter at The Toronto Star and a producer with Juliet Forrester in Top Left Entertainment.
+Peter Edwards is the author of seventeen books, the organized crime beat reporter at The Toronto Star and a producer with Juliet Forrester in Top Left Entertainment.

 He spent the first eleven years of his life in Lytton, British Columbia, a strange but happy village with no streetlights or elevators between several First Nations communities.
 Lytton was almost totally destroyed by a sudden fire in June 2021 and has become an international flashpoint for the dangers of climate change and global warming.

 His father Kenneth was the region’s only doctor, sometimes paid with salmon speared from the Fraser River.
 His mother Winona was an avid, perceptive, passionate writer who pioneered the benign neglect school of child-rearing while raising their four children.
 His father sometimes dabbled in journalism, and once wrote in a medical journal that it’s better to have a fence at the top of a cliff than an ambulance waiting at the bottom of it.
 Edwards remains best-known in Lytton for winning the junior boys’ category of a baking contest with a French apple pie, in a competition marred by the disqualification of several competitors for using store-bought mixes.
 He plans to buy a summer home on the outskirts of Lytton immediately after winning the lottery.